Mcp

 TransportEndpointUse case

-BookYourPTO MCP uses OAuth 2.0 with PKCE for authentication.
+BookYourPTO MCP uses OAuth 2.0 with PKCE (S256) for authentication.
 Your client must implement the standard MCP OAuth flow: discover server metadata, register dynamically, open a browser for user login, and exchange the authorization code for an access token.
 The MCP SDK handles most of this automatically.

 Prerequisites